thycotic/ac-docs/pam/architecture.md

 ## Monitoring

 A lot of thought has been put into the monitoring plan of the infrastructure and application components of the Thycotic Access Control solution.
-The definite goal is to identify and easily debug any single or multi-point failures. __Figure 3__ shows an overview of the monitoring scheme.
+The definite goal is to identify and easily debug any single or multi-point failures.
 All the application logs are kept centrally.